Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 # Developing V2 Connectors
 ## Intro
 The Unstructured open source repo processes documents (artifacts) in a pipeline.
 The Source and Destination connectors sit at the front and back of the pipeline.
-For more details see below.
+For more details see below (COMING SOON).

 ## Simplest Example of a Pipeline
 The simplest example of a pipeline would start with a local source connector, followed by a partioner, and then end with a local destination connector.
 Here is what the code to run this would look like: